-The older streets of Hong Kong can be found in areas like Prince Edward, Mong Kong, and Jordan.
+I definitely prefer older Hong Kong in every way.
+The architecture is much warmer and more interesting and, of course, the old businesses have much more character.
+Some of the older streets of Hong Kong can be found in areas like Prince Edward, Mong Kok, Yau Ma Tei, and Jordan.

 Little miniature orange trees are popular.
 The orange is yang and bright like the sun and considered auspicious, happy, and a symbol of abundance.